 What constitutes nonfiction?
 How is memoir different to autobiography?
 What makes nonfiction different from other forms of art and writing?
 How do we write, research, and investigate stories that matter?
 What does the truth mean when writing nonfiction?

-Express Media is proud to present the 2021 return of Toolkits: NonFiction, an online course in the forms, skills, and ethics of writing non-fiction, combining theoretical approaches, practical exercises, and one-on-one mentorship to guide young writers through the development of new work.
+Express Media is proud to present Toolkits: NonFiction, an online course in the forms, skills, and ethics of writing non-fiction, combining theoretical approaches and practical exercises to guide young writers through the development of new work.

-During this 12-week intensive, 8 young writers explore the many and varied formats of non-fiction.
+During this 12-week intensive, participants explore the many and varied formats of non-fiction.

 Toolkits is first and foremost a practical initiative.
 Young writers will be encouraged to write, workshop and edit their writing throughout the course.
 They will hone their skills in textual analysis, create their own original work (which can be experimental, autobiographical, biographical or journalistic), explore the possibilities of collaborative work, and learn how to pitch work to publishers when they’re done.

-The lead facilitator for Toolkits: NonFiction 2021 will be announced in the week of Monday 8 February.
-Participants also have the chance to learn from some of Australia’s best non-fiction writers, with special guests presenting live and online sessions for the next generation across the country.
+Participants also have the chance to learn from some of Australia’s best writers, with guest artists (to be announced) presenting live and online in sessions for young writers across the country.

 If you are a young writer or artist interested in non-fiction, we want to hear from you!

 Have a question?
 Need help with your application?
-Send an email to Express Media’s Creative Producer Magenta Sheridan at email@example.com.
+Send an email to Express Media’s Creative Producer Mia Nie at firstname.lastname@example.org.